 This work will improve our understanding of how rock-fluid interaction changes microstructure and its elastic properties when $CO_2$ enriched fluids are injected in rocks with seal capacity.
+The proposed equipment re-design lis expected to produce better results as the previously used method.
 The quantification and high resolution image documentation of the resulting rock alterations will further enhance our understanding of the rate of changes resulting from $CO_2$ injection.